14 Top-Rated Resorts in British Columbia

-Comfortable accommodation options include the elegantly appointed Ocean Suites, complete with fireplace, bathrobes, slippers, and floor-to-ceiling windows to ensure great views, and the larger One Bedroom Ocean Suites with Jacuzzi tub, stand alone shower, and an outdoor hot tub.
+Comfortable accommodation options include the elegantly appointed Ocean Suites, complete with fireplace, bathrobes, slippers, and floor-to-ceiling windows to ensure great views.
+Also worth checking out are the larger One Bedroom Ocean Suites.
+These come with Jacuzzi tubs, stand-alone showers, and an outdoor hot tub.

 Address: 849 Verdier Avenue, Victoria, British Columbia